daringer/zwave-core/README.md

 **This project is closing its doors.
-With the advent of https://github.com/cgarwood/homeassistant-zwave_mqtt using https://github.com/OpenZWave/qt-openzwave a.k.a. `ozwdaemon` there is not much more I could wish for (let's say the stole, my idea if anyone asks :smile:).
+With the advent of https://github.com/cgarwood/homeassistant-zwave_mqtt using https://github.com/OpenZWave/qt-openzwave a.k.a. `ozwdaemon` there is not much more I could wish for (let's say they stole, my idea if anyone is asking :smile:).
 In good open-source fashion I'll better invest into these projects instead of re-inventing the wheel.
 It was a short, but fun ride...**

 to be an archive soon